domtriola/space-typer/README.md

   });
 }

-// When user navigates away clear timers and reset quote state componentWillUnmount() {
+// When the user navigates away clear timers and reset quote state componentWillUnmount() {
   this.timers.forEach(timer => {
     clearTimeout(timer);